appliedrelevance/epibus/doc/modbus_action.md

 7. **Save and Enable**: After configuring the fields, save the document to enable the action.

-By following these steps, users can set up the Modbus Action to automatically execute actions based on stock movements in specified warehouses, leveraging the Epibus system's integration with Modbus devices.
+By following these steps, users can set up the Modbus Action to automatically execute actions based on stock movements in specified warehouses, leveraging the EpiBus system's integration with Modbus devices.